SimonCropp/Delta/readme.md

 ## Assumptions

  * Frequency of updates to data is relatively low compared to reads
- * Using SQL Server or Postgres timestamp features
+ * Using SQL Server or Postgres.
+Postgres required [track_commit_timestamp](https://www.postgresql.org/docs/17/runtime-config-replication.html#GUC-TRACK-COMMIT-TIMESTAMP) to be enabled.
-    * SQL Server: Using either [SQL Server Change Tracking](https://learn.microsoft.com/en-us/sql/relational-databases/track-changes/track-data-changes-sql-server) and/or [SQL Server Row Versioning](https://learn.microsoft.com/en-us/sql/t-sql/data-types/rowversion-transact-sql)
-    * Postgres: [track_commit_timestamp](https://www.postgresql.org/docs/17/runtime-config-replication.html#GUC-TRACK-COMMIT-TIMESTAMP) is enabled.
 This can be done using `ALTER SYSTEM SET track_commit_timestamp to "on"` and then restarting the Postgres service

 ## 304 Not Modified Flow